plsatin/icingaweb2-module-hardwareinfo/doc/03-module-configuration.md

 ## Host configuration

-In order for the host to appear in the main module list, it is necessary to set the variable `vars.os_family` in the host configuration.
+In order for the host to appear in the main module list, it is necessary to set the variable `vars.os_type` in the host configuration.

 ```